RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 Similarly, an RPM module is a set of RPM packages that represent a component and are usually installed together.
 A typical module contains packages with an application, packages with the application-specific dependency libraries, packages with documentation for the application, and packages with helper utilities.
+Starting from RHEL 10, there will be no more RPM modules.

 #### Binary RPMs
 Both binary RPMs and RPM modules installed in a container image can be discovered using the `rpm -qa` command.